Sourdough Chocolate Chip Cookies￼ - MAKE IT DOUGH

-These Sourdough Chocolate Chip Cookies are truly chewy with a great nutty flavor thanks to the addition of browned butter.
-Incorporating a little bit of sourdough discard to these chocolate chip cookies adds a delicious tang that compliments the rich toffee flavor of these cookies.
+These Sourdough Chocolate Chip Cookies are truly chewy (not crisp or gooey) with a rich nutty, toffee-like flavor thanks to the addition of browned butter and dark brown sugar.
+Incorporating a little bit of sourdough discard to these chocolate chip cookies adds a delicious tang that makes these cookies truly unique.

 Sponsored by Imperial Sugar